german-namestnikov/slae-shellcoding/README.md

 __This will work only for two first assignments (bind_tcp and reverse_tcp shellcodes).__

-Please, use custom executors I store in assignment_3 folder.
+In other cases, please, use custom executors I store in assignments folders.

 ## Code
 __Assignment 1__